 Can you suggest a specific NEW location that would be a good site for a public EV charge point

-We appealed for specific site locations here and also got some more generic suggestions.
-We have made a full table of the results in this section available to download – which may be of particular interest to Charge Point Operators.
+We appealed for specific site locations here but mainly got more generic suggestions.
+Here is a table of those results – which may be of particular interest to Charge Point Operators.

 Could you give up your car and use public transport and/or use active travel instead

-The overwhelming majority of EV drivers here (83.6%) say they Definitely could not swap their cars for public transport and / or active travel.
-Just 3.0% said they could.
+85.8% say they Definitely could not swap their cars for public transport and / or active travel.
+Just 1.6% said they could (a drop from 3.0% in 2022).